doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 _The first draft of this post (early 2015) used the (deprecated in `L-6-23`) `KeyPairGeneratorSpec` class for key generation, and the original behaviour matrices were generated using this API.
 I have updated some areas of the post to include information about the post-M `KeyGenParameterSpec` API._

-The api method I used to generate the key-pair was `KeyPairGeneratorSpec` which was added in 4.3 (18).
-There were ways to use this stuff before then (see Nikolays blog links below) but I'm going to ignore that for now.
+The api method I used to generate the key-pair was `KeyPairGeneratorSpec` which was added in `J-4.3-18`.
+There were ways to use this stuff before then (see Nikolays blog links at the end of this post) but I'm going to ignore that for now.

 _Some additional notes of mine on the `KeyStore` APIs and OS changes can be found [here](https://github.com/doridori/Android-Security-Reference/blob/master/framework/keystore.md)_